2023 AHA Nominations

-The Nominating Committee for 2022–23, chaired by Carla Pestana (Univ. of California, Los Angeles), met virtually in February and offers the following candidates for offices of the Association that are to be filled in the election this year.
+The Nominating Committee for 2023–24, chaired by Sharlene Sinegal-DeCuir (Xavier Univ., La.), met in February and offers the following candidates for offices of the Association that are to be filled in the election this year.
 Voting by AHA members will begin June 1.

 Thavolia Glymph, Duke University (Peabody Family Distinguished Professor of History and Professor of Law; slavery, emancipation, plantation societies and economies, gender, women)